 Johnson University Florida offers three flexible Meal Plan options on the Florida campus.
 Traditional Meal Plans consist of 17, 13, or 9 meals per week.
 Traditional single-student campus residents are required to select a Meal Plan by submitting a Meal Plan Selection Form through the student portal (my.JohnsonU.edu) for each academic year they enroll at Johnson University Florida.
+After Login: Student Life → Florida Students → Student Life Registration Forms → New or Continuing RESIDENT or COMMUTER Student Forms → Meal Plan Selection Form.

 Traditional single-student residents who do not select a Meal Plan by July 1 will be enrolled in the Traditional Plan B, 13 meals per week.
 Students may change their Meal Plan at any time before the add/drop period ends by completing another Meal Plan Selection Form.
 Students are not permitted to change their Meal Plan after the add/drop period ends.
 Students with a Meal Plan may view information through the student portal (my.JohnsonU.edu) about the number of meals they have used in any given week.

-Traditional Meal Plans Cost per Semester 2019-20
+Traditional Meal Plans 2020-21 Cost each Semester Fall 2020 Pandemic Prorated Cost

-Plan A - 17 meals per week \$1,915
+Plan A - 17 meals per week \$1,915 \$1,556

-Plan B - 13 meals per week \$1,740
+Plan B - 13 meals per week \$1,740 \$1,414

-Plan C - 9 meals per week \$1,558
+Plan C - 9 meals per week \$1,558 \$1,266

-Non-residential students, non-traditional single students, and married students are not required to choose a Meal Plan; however, they may select a Meal Plan if they wish.
+The Meal Plan chosen by the student applies exclusively to the individual student.
+Meal Plan meals cannot be shared with or given to other people.
+Non-residential commuter students, non-traditional single students, and married students are not required to choose a Meal Plan; however, they may purchase a Meal Plan if they wish.